thefutureseer/build_llm/README.txt

+The code is to use an API for a trained LLM.

-Build an LLM on a specific subject solely:
+Build an LLM solely on one subject:

 Here's a high-level overview: